kyma-project/kyma/docs/02-get-started/01-quick-install.md

   kubectl apply -f https://github.com/kyma-project/btp-manager/releases/latest/download/btp-operator-default-cr.yaml -n kyma-system
   ```

+  > [!WARNING]
-  > **CAUTION:** The CR is in the `Warning` state and the message is `Secret resource not found reason: MissingSecret`.
+  > The CR is in the `Warning` state and the message is `Secret resource not found reason: MissingSecret`.
 To create a Secret, follow the instructions in the [`btp-manager`](https://github.com/kyma-project/btp-manager/blob/main/docs/user/02-10-usage.md#create-and-install-secret) repository.

   [**Application Connector**](https://github.com/kyma-project/application-connector-manager)